top of page

 The menu of EVIDENCE-BASED PROGRAMS listed have each undergone rigorous evaluation and been recognized as effective by federal and state agencies and/or prevention science organizations.
 In addition, all programs must address one or more of the priority risk or protective factors in Erie County.

-Directory compiled by the Erie County Policy and Planning Family Team.
+Directory compiled by the Erie County Policy and Planning Council for Children and Families.

 Target Client: